Our Team

 Angelita M. Gomez, Senior Administrator

-Senior Administrator of Center for Civic and Public Policy Improvement for five years, Executive Director of Finance and Administration for Affordable Apartments or America for 12 years operating a non-profit organization and its $19 MM affordable housing community, supervising third-party administrators of 360 unit bond-financed community, reviewing and approving leases, preparing all regulatory compliance certifications; Guardian Savings and Loan Executive Administrator for nine years.
+Senior Administrator of Center for Civic and Public Policy Improvement for five years, Executive Director of Finance and Administration for Affordable Apartments for America for 12 years operating a non-profit organization and its $19 MM affordable housing community, supervising third-party administrators of 360 unit bond-financed community, reviewing and approving leases, preparing all regulatory compliance certifications; Guardian Savings and Loan Executive Administrator for nine years.

 Joy W. Fitzgerald, Esq., Housing Resource Manager